ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 ### Duck typing interfaces

 That means that if some type has the methods described in the interface, we can use it via that interface.
-So there is no need to do a lot of paperwork at the beginning of the project and draw a huge UMLs with all possible interactions and relationships - just write an interface for your layer with its *minimal requirements* and pass the dependences into it.
+So there is no need to do a lot of paperwork at the beginning of the project and draw a huge UMLs with all possible interactions and relationships - just write an interface for your layer with its *minimal requirements* and pass the dependencies into it.

 > Example: you have a business-logic package that has to save some data into a database.
 No need to create or get a database connection somewhere in this package - just define a `Repository` or a `Storage` interface (or any more suitable name) and put there all actions you want to perform with the database - save, update, read, delete, increment a counter, etc. Then you just have to put the database object, that can perform that actions - it will contain the **exact** database query language code and database-specific logic.
 You also will handle the database connection and possible connection errors **outside of the business-logic layer**.
 The layer will become **independent** of the database layer.